rhel-labs/learn-katacoda/buildah/step2.md

 b04fe2c73b034e657da2fee64c340c56086a38265777556fa8a02c5f12896e66
 </pre>

-In this example, each previous `buildah` subcommand results in a separate layer, much like building using an OCIFile.
+In this example, each previous `buildah` subcommand results in a separate layer, much like building using a Containerfile.